z80dev/vscode-vyper-lsp-extension/README.md

     - `mytool.interpreter`
     - `mytool.showNotification`
 1. Following triggers for extension activation:
-    - On Language `python`.
+    - On Language `vyper`.
-    - On File with `.py` extension found in the opened workspace.
+    - On File with `.vy` extension found in the opened workspace.
 1. Following commands are registered:
     - `mytool.restart`: Restarts the language server.
 1. Output Channel for logging `Output` > `My Tool`